 Excessive soda use paves the way for many degenerative diseases including diabetes, obesity, metabolic syndrome, heart disease, tooth decay, and osteoporosis.

-For example, researchers studied the effect drinking three cola-type sodas or more a day had on people’s bones.
+For example, researchers studied soda and bone health and found the effect of drinking three cola-type sodas or more a day.
 They found that women who drank cola — whether regular, diet, or noncaffeinated — had nearly 4% lower bone mineral density in the hip.
 (Non-cola sodas were not found to have the same effect; nor did the men in the study show lower hip bone density.)
 For young girls the data is even stronger documenting increased fracture risk with soda use.
 In fact, studies show a 3 to 5 fold increase in fractures among teenage girls who regularly consume acidic soft drink beverages.

-Bone experts have several ideas why this is the case:
+Bone experts have several ideas as to why soda and bone health are related:

 • Many colas contain phosphoric acid.
 As the body tries to neutralize the acid, it is forced to draw substantial amounts of alkalizing calcium compounds from our bones.